Bricktech2000/tkr/README.md

     $ todo "add README.md"
     > ot: "add README.md" (in green, 'todo' list)
     ```
-* See the items in a list
+* See the items in a list:
     `<list_name>s`
     ```
     $ todos
     > ot: "add README.md" (in green, 'todo' list)
     ```
 * Move an item to a different list:
     `<list_name> <identifier>`
     ```
     $ done ot (note that 'ot' is the identifier, outputted above)